Sandeep-chopra-989/HR-Data-Analytics/README.md

 Constructed a dynamic and interactive dashboard.
 The emphasis was on data integration and the creation of visually appealing, informative visualizations.

-**Tableau**

-Created the dashboard in Tableau with custom charts.
-Developed complex calculations and insightful trend analyses.

 **SQL**